4.8.3. Input Files

 ------------------- INTERFACE JOINTS

 NMembers is the user-specified number of members and determines the number of rows in the subsequent table.
 Each member listed in the table is identified by a unique integer, MemberID.
 Each integer between one and NMembers must be present in the table, but they need not be sequential.
 For each member distinguished by MemberID, MJointID1 specifies the starting joint and MJointID2 specifies the ending joint, corresponding to an identifier (JointID) from the STRUCTURE JOINTS table.
 Likewise, MPropSetID1 corresponds to the identifier PropSetID from the MEMBER X-SECTION PROPERTY table (discussed next) for starting cross-section properties and MPropSetID2 specifies the identifier for ending cross-section properties, allowing for tapered members.
+Note that tapering is not allowed with user-defined generic beams (MType=4) below.
+Therefore, MPropSetID1 and MPropSetID2 must be the same for this beam type.
 The sixth column specify the member type MType.
-A member is one of the three following types (see Section 4.2.5.6.4):
+A member is one of the four following types (see Section 4.8.6.4):

 An example of member table is given below